JourneyPure

 JourneyPure is an American health care private organization that treats people experiencing substance use disorders and operates a network of treatment centers throughout the United States.
 The organization is notable for development of opioid and addiction treatment rehabilitation programs during the ongoing Opioid epidemic in the United States.

 The company has corporate offices in Nashville and Murfreesboro and it operates 5 residential rehabs and 14 outpatient clinics in Tennessee, Kentucky and Florida.
 JourneyPure was founded by Kevin Lee and Sam MacMaster in 2014.

 History

 JourneyPure was established in January, 2014 in Nashville, Tennessee by Kevin D. Lee and Sam MacMaster.
-From 2015-2019, the company expanded through a number of acquisitions provided by a series of investments from Rolling Hills Ventures and the Post Road Group.
+From 2015 to 2019, the company expanded through a number of acquisitions provided by a series of investments from Rolling Hills Ventures and the Post Road Group.

 In 2016, the company launched JourneyPure Coaching App, a mobile application to engage and track patients after they complete addiction treatment program.
 As of March, 2020, JourneyPure operated 19 addiction treatment centers including 3 alcohol and drug rehabs and 6 outpatient clinics in Tennessee, 1 rehab and 5 outpatient clinics in Kentucky and 1 rehab and 3 outpatient clinics in Florida.
 JourneyPure is a member of National Association of Addiction Treatment Providers (NAATP).